Qurratu-Aini/AINI-Cyptography/Labworks/LABWORK 2/README.md

 ### and both of them match the MD5 characteristic ✅

-### Now we use another command to mske sure it really is MD5 🧊
+### Now we use another command to make sure it really is MD5 🧊

 ```